 Natural Chefs are in great demand as the need for good nutrition and healthy lifestyle choices becomes more apparent in our fast-paced world.
 Natural Chefs are trained to provide people with health-promoting, delicious, and beautifully presented meals.
 The Natural Chef Training Program prepares students for careers in the blossoming health and whole foods industry with the added benefit of leaving as a ServSafe® Certified Food Manager.
 Graduates work as personal therapeutic chefs; caterers; culinary educators in health spas, clinics and hospitals, health food stores and retreat programs; and specialty food product entrepreneurs.

 Although Bauman College does not offer placement assistance, the business classes in this program are designed to prepare students for networking, large-scale food production, and applying natural food cooking skills to a variety of niche businesses within the culinary industry.
 The externship component of the program offers students the opportunity to experience the application of their studies in real-life settings.
 Employment opportunities are regularly submitted to Bauman College from private and corporate entities.
 Students and graduates may view these opportunities through the Employment Forum Board.
 In addition, we match students with specific employment opportunities from within our community connections.
 Current law prohibits any school from guaranteeing job placement as an inducement to enroll students.

 Spring and fall classes meet three days per week, totaling 15 class hours each week with a few exceptions where classroom instruction could total up to 18 hours in the week.
 Students should plan to spend half as much time on homework and individual study as they spend in class.

-Classes are offered in Berkeley and Santa Cruz, CA and Boulder, CO
+Classes are offered in Berkeley, CA and Boulder, CO